mcreel/NeuralNetsForIndirectInference.jl/README.md

 This repository provides the code to replicate the results in "Neural Nets for Indirect Inference" (the paper is in the file NNII.pdf, in this repo), by Michael Creel.

-Release v1.0 works with julia v0.4.
+The current code uses MXNet.jl, and runs with julia v0.5 or v0.4.

-The code currently does not work with julia v0.5.
-This will be fixed shortly.
+Release v1.0 uses the Mocha.jl package, and works with julia v0.4.

 The code is a mixture of Julia and Octave.
-The julia code requires Mocha.jl and JLD.jl.
+The julia code requires MXNet.jl and JLD.jl (and PyPlot.jl for plots).
 The Octave code requires support files available at https://github.com/mcreel/Econometrics.

 Examples include a small dynamic stochastic general equilibirum (DSGE) model, a simple MA(2) model, and and example of estimation of a continuous time jump diffusion model using S&P500 data for Jan.
 2015 - May 2016.